Hull types in waves

 When a wave hits the stem it is the lever that triggers the pitching.
 A 50 cm wave lifts first the fore and then the aft point of the lever 50 cm.
 Every part of the kayak beyond the lever will pitch more – and more excessive the longer the overhangs.
 And more amplitude means more splashing and slowing down.

-The animation below is from my page about hull shapes (in Swedish only) and is an attempt to show what happens (hover over the image to run the animation).
+The animation below is from my page about hull shapes (in Swedish only) and is an attempt to show what happens (on some application you might need to hover over the image to run the animation).
 The kayaks here are my Frej in the foreground and behind it an Anas Acuta.

 Nordkapp (and to a certain extent also Anas Acuta) is an exceptional sea kayak, proven on spectacular expeditions across the North Sea and around Cape Horn and Australia – provided you don't push it.
 Panthera and Frej are also very good sea kayaks but they may get you there less tired, in style and comfort and in a shorter time.